TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 The cool thing about Rails is that you can always fire up more instances of your application if you get too much traffic and users have to wait for their requests to be filled.

-For most of your apps, one instance is plenty enough.
+For most of your apps, one instance is plenty.
 You can support a lot of traffic using just a single instance.
 Many of the PaaS providers we will recommend later in this lesson give you your first one for free.

 #### Databases
 The second most important thing PaaS providers give you is databases.
 They make it easy to spin up a new database for each app by doing all the setup and configuration for you.